Stan: going further

 Footnotes

 1. In the model below, notice we normalize the day by \(N\) to put it in the interval \([0, 1]\).
-This is not strictly necessary, but often, bringing covariates in a nice range can make sampling faster when it improves the condition number of the sampling problem.↩︎
+This is not strictly necessary, but often, bringing covariates into a nice range can make sampling faster when it reduces the condition number of the sampling problem.↩︎